goxr3plus/Java-Text-To-Speech-Tutorial/README.md

+# New tutorials with Google Text To Speech -> https://github.com/goxr3plus/Java-Google-Text-To-Speech

+---

 # Java Text To Speech tutorial(MaryTTS)

 In this tutorial you will create a simple Text To Speech program in Java(required version 8++[you can use also Java 7 but you have to modify some lines)) using open source library MaryTTS.